andrewdisley/realchange-cms/hugo/content/_index.md

     Together we **can** make a difference, so donate now to help tackle homelessness in our community.
   button:
-    text: Donate and make a real change
+    text: Donate and make a Real Change in Rochdale
     url: 'https://www.justgiving.com/campaign/realchangerochdale'
   heading: What is Real Change?
   image: assets/uploads/home-intro-whatis.png